If you "practice, practice, practice" you'll get to play here someday.

 Ludwig van Beethoven (Symphony No.5, Finale)

-(POSSIBLE DOUBLE POINTS) The Academy Award willing documentary "The Only Girl in the Orchestra" is about a woman who plays this instrument.
-She was the first female full-time member on the NY Philharmonic and retired after 55 years.
+(POSSIBLE DOUBLE POINTS) The Academy Award-winning documentary "The Only Girl in the Orchestra" is about the first female, full-time member on the NY Philharmonic.
+What instrument does she play?

 Haydn